joshsanders/telicon/README.md

 Keep track of Telicon's progress through the project's [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file.

 ## Icon Workflow
-Icons will be updated/added as they are needed.
-New and updated icons should be referenced in the [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file as a `minor` version update.
+Icons will be updated/added as needed.
+All new and updated icons should be referenced in the [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file as a `minor` version update.

-* Icons will be kept within the [`icons/svg/...`](https://github.com/joshsanders/telicon/tree/master/icons/svg) directory in the repo.
+* Source svg files for each icon can be found within the [`src/icons/svg/...`](https://github.com/joshsanders/telicon/tree/master/src/icons/svg) directory.
-* Each icon will have a production-ready version (`[icon-name].svg`) available in the repo.

-The following tools are currently used to design and produce icons:
+The following tools are currently used to design and produce icons and assets:

-* Adobe Illustrator (any svg editor will do)
+* Adobe Illustrator (any vector editor will do) to create the source icons
-* SVGO (for optimization)
-* IcoMoon (for translation of font files to Unicode Private Use Area)

-#### SVG Sprite
-A buildout of a svg sprite implementation is currently in the development process, and can be tracked under the via this project's [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file.
+* Spritebot for svg optimization and sprite creation (still requires some manual cleanup...looking into more customizable options via SVGO and svgstore gulp workflows)

 ## Versioning
 Telicon will be maintained under the [Semantic Versioning guidelines](http://semver.org) as much as possible.
 Releases will be numbered with the following format: